 b) To provide necessary guidelines to enable compliance with Aadhaar Act 2016 and any other applicable circulars or directions issued by the UIDAI.

-The policy will apply to all departments of the bank which access, process or store Aadhaar number and any other data received from the customers or UIDAI in due course of authentication.
+The policy will apply to all departments/employees of the bank which access, process or store Aadhaar number and any other data received from the customers or UIDAI in due course of authentication.

 4. Aadhaar Data Privacy and Security